samirf4099/saimrf4099/_posts/2018-12-14-weekly-reflection-13.md

 ```
 ![FlagImage](/images/flagV2.png)

 I had one question to ask this week during our project, and that was today.
+The question was, "Why does my text appear in the code box when I put the 3 back-ticks after the code?"
+Mr. Allatta said that the back-ticks need to be on their own line.
+So that was the issue.
+A challenge was... everything.